ABOUT RSV

 An illustration of a heart

-RSV can exacerbate these conditions and can lead to severe outcomes such as pneumonia, hospitalization, and death.
+RSV can exacerbate these conditions, which can lead to severe outcomes such as pneumonia, hospitalization, and death.

 RSV SYMPTOMS